If you've ever wondered why there is a holiday feast centered around turkey: a dry tasteless meal, this article is for you.

 Turkey CAN be fantastic, but we all know that it usually is terrible...

 Don't give up!
-With the right preparation, you can have a feast fit for the pilgrims.
+With the right preparation, you can have a feast to remember for years to come!

-The first thing you can do to ensure a great meal is to splurge a slower growth genetics.
-Heritage breeds are best, but even getting the slower growing females often discarded by the factories is a big help.
+The first thing you can do to ensure a great meal is to splurge for a well raised bird.

 We've tried all different types of preparation strategies to get a moist white meat and fantastic dark.
 Having a heritage turkey really gives you a buffer here -- better results even roasting traditionally.